Hiyoteam/hackchat-client-plus/README.md

 ## Credits

 - HackChat.
-- 0x24a, for providing host and domains, and contrinuting to HC++ (even though I dismiss some of his ideas of updating HC++).
+- 0x24a, for providing host and domains, and contributing to HC++ (even though I dismiss some of his ideas of updating HC++).
 - [CroSst Chat](https://github.com/CrosSt-Chat/CSC-main), for providing code to implement quote reply.
 - MrZhang365, for making ZhangClient which inspires me to make i18n.
 - woo/DarkT, for making PipeChat and WhiteChat which inspires me to make colored user list.